pydicom/pydicom/dev/_sources/getting_started.rst.txt

 Using pydicom
 =============

-Once installed, the package can be imported at a python command line or used in your own python program with ``import pydicom``.
+Once installed, the package can be imported at a Python command line or used in your own Python program with ``import pydicom``.
 See the `examples directory
 <https://github.com/pydicom/pydicom/tree/master/examples>`_
 for both kinds of uses.
 Also see the :doc:`User Guide </pydicom_user_guide>`